PlayeRom/flightgear-addon-logbook/README.md

 The following information is logged into the file:

 1. **Real date** – aircraft take-off date.
 This is the date taken from your OS, not the date in the simulator.
 This date is displayed in the GUI as default.
-From version 2024.1, in the details view you can see the UTC and local simulator date.
+In the settings you can choose what date and time you want to display in the Logbook window.
 2. **Real time** – aircraft take-off time.
 As with **Real date** this is the time taken from your OS.
 This time is displayed in the GUI as default.
-From version 2024.1, in the details view you can see the UTC and local simulator time.
+In the settings you can choose what date and time you want to display in the Logbook window.
 3. **Sim UTC date** – aircraft take-off date as UTC time in simulator.
 This date is available only in version with SQLite (2024.1+).
 4. **Sim UTC time** – aircraft take-off time as UTC time in simulator.
 This time is available only in version with SQLite (2024.1+).
 5. **Sim local date** – aircraft take-off date as local time in simulator.
 This date is available only in version with SQLite (2024.1+).